-All Labradors under consideration by DFWLRRC are evaluated for temperament, current health status and whether or not it's a pure-bred Labrador (AKC papers not required, but dog should meet official breed standards in appearance and temperment).
+All Labradors under consideration by DFWLRRC are evaluated for temperament, current health status and whether or not it's a pure-bred Labrador (AKC papers not required, but the dog should meet official breed standards in appearance and temperament).
 In most circumstances we require that the dog be current on all vaccinations, on heartworm preventative, spayed or neutered and a $100.00 re-homing fee.

 Important: We do not accept vicious or dangerous dogs as defined by the Texas Legal Code; nor do we accept dogs that have bitten humans, dogs, or other animals.